RuijianSZ/parallel-bellman-ford-algorithm/README.md

 # CSC299-GPU-computing
-use CUDA to accelerate SSSP problem algorithm
+use CUDA to accelerate the Bellman-Ford algorithm

-Implement the
-1) Sequential version of the Bellman-Ford algorithm
+In this project, the Bellman-Ford algorithm are implemented in different ways.

+1) Sequential implementation (in C)
-2) Naive parallel implementation
+2) Multithreaded CPU implementation (pthread)
-3) Work efficient and stream-optimized parallel implementation
+3) Naive/Optimized GPU implementation (CUDA C)

+The optimized GPU  implementation gains a speedup of 167x over the naive parallel GPU version and 10.6x over the optimized parallel CPU version for large graphs with up to 20000 vertices.